-Join Richard Harrington for an in-depth discussion in this video Formatting and stylizing text, part of Up and Running with Pixelmator.
+Join Richard Harrington for an in-depth discussion in this video Formatting and stylizing text, part of Learning Pixelmator (2014).

 -[Male] One way to filter text while still preserving future editability is to use the text layer as a mask or a clipping path.
 Let me show you how.
 I'm going to start by adding a new empty layer above Artisan Glass.
 On this, let's fill it with a gradient.
 I'll just use this yellow to orange gradient for now and draw.
 That's pretty good for a starting point.

 Now, I'm going to turn off the drop shadow and inner shadow in this case.
 That looks pretty good.
 What I'd like to do is process this layer slightly.
 With that layer selected, I'll grab the gradient tool and choose one of my gradients.
 I'll click and drag to draw.
 You see it's filled in.
 Because this is not a layer style but an actual empty layer that was filled with a gradient, I can use filters.
 Let's put a little bit of distortion in there.

 You'll find several different patterns here that could tweak things or if not distortion, maybe you want to use some of the stylized or half-tone patterns. this makes it easy to introduce a little bit of randmoness.
 There I'd put a bit of a pointilized effect and now I'm just going to blur that a bit with the motion blur.

 It creates a bit of displacement.
 There's lots of ways of playing with this.
 If you choose other here, you'll see a bunch of other categories and you could start to apply some of these effects to come up with different looks.
 There's a wealth of them here to play with.
 Notice lots of choices as you build.
 Some of these are very graphical while others just process the image.